-An interview with Peter Chapman, the General Manager of Expense Reduction Analysts – Asia Pacific’s insurance team.
-Peter’s background is general insurance broking, having worked in the industry for more than 35 years with national and international broking houses both in the Australian and London markets.
+Peter Chapman is one of Expense Reduction Analysts’ insurance specialists.
+His background is general insurance broking, and has worked in the industry for more than 35 years with national and international broking houses both in the Australian and UK markets.

-Q1.
-Peter, how do you see insurance premiums changing over the next 12-24 months?
+Peter, how do you see insurance premiums changing over the next 12 to 24 months?

-According to the Marsh Insurance Market Update (i), global insurance markets generally remain favourable to buyers.
-The second quarter of 2017 marked the 17th consecutive quarter in which commercial rates declined, according to Marsh’s Global Insurance Market Index.
+According to the Marsh Insurance Market Update, global insurance markets generally remain favourable to buyers.
+The second quarter of 2017 marked the 17th consecutive quarter in which commercial rates declined.
 But despite most buyers still being able to secure rate decreases, the size of those rate decreases is shrinking.

 There are signs though that the Directors & Officers (D&O) market is starting to toughen.
 There has been an increase in the number of class actions in Australia, and this can impact the premiums offered by insurers.
 There has also been an increase in the number of Employment Liability Claims (EPL) – things like wrongful dismissal and bullying.

-With the cost of claims creeping upwards and room for discounts dwindling (ii), insurers have reached a “critical mass” dilemma, and therefore are turning to more creative ways to stay competitive.
+With the cost of claims creeping upwards and room for discounts dwindling, insurers have reached a ‘critical mass’ dilemma, and therefore are turning to more creative ways to stay competitive.

-There are good opportunities for reducing Workers Comp premiums – by ensuring the correct classification of employees, and by having claims management procedures in place.
+There are good opportunities for reducing workers’ compensation premiums – by ensuring the correct classification of employees, and by having claims management procedures in place.
 There should be quarterly claims management meetings between you, your broker, and your insurers to ensure that reserves are reviewed and reduced where possible since this will directly influence the ongoing premium costs.
-This is particularly true in the Managed Fund States (NSW, VIC, QLD, and SA).
+This is particularly true in the managed fund states (NSW, Vic, Qld, and SA).